rodegerdts/Pyalmanac/README.md

 The indication of objects (Sun or Moon) continuously above or below the horizon has been corrected.

 Regarding Moon Data: ".. .." has been added to indicate that the moonrise/moonset event occurs the following day (at the specified latitude).
 If there is no moonrise/moonset for two or more consecutive days, black boxes indicate "moon below horizon"; white boxes indicate "moon above horizon".
-This brings it inline with Nautical Almanacs.
+This brings it in line with Nautical Almanacs.
 (Previously they were only displayed when there was no moonrise *and* no moonset on a single day.)

 Correction to Sun Data: "Sun continually above/below horizon" now shown if it applies to both Sunrise and Sunset, or *additionally* to both Civil Twilight Start & End; or *additionally* to both Astronomical Twilight Start & End, i.e. as two, four or six events per day and latitute.
-This brings it inline with Nautical Almanacs.
+This brings it in line with Nautical Almanacs.

 ## Requirements